speps/speps.github.io/content/articles/torus-trooper-part4.md

 }, true);
 ```

-This works well enough, we can extend it later with more keys that map to the same input or make it customisable.
+This works well enough, it can be extended later with more keys that map to the same input or make it customisable.

 ## fmodf

-While doing the custom runtime, and because we're not using any C runtime stuff, it complained about an undefined `fmod` symbol at link time.
-It's a math function to compute the floating-point remainder of the operation x/y.
+While doing the custom runtime, and because it's not using any C runtime stuff, it complained about an undefined `fmod` symbol at link time.
+It's a math function to compute the floating-point remainder of the operation `x / y`.

 Unfortunately this doesn't have a JS `Math` equivalent like the other ones, but it works in JS with the `%` operator, so I just ended up using that: